Vector04/tudelft-thesis-template/template/main.typ

 #import "@preview/zero:0.4.0"

-// Base styling, containg the majority of typesetting including fonts, line sizes, heading sizes, styling of references, lists.
+// Main styling, containg the majority of typesetting including document layout, fonts, heading styling, figure styling, outline styling, etc. Some parts of the styling are customizable.
 #show: base.with(
+  // These first two parameters are only used for the pdf metadata.
   title: "My document",
   name: "Your Name",
-  email: "yourname@example.com",
-  date: "January 2024",
+  // What is displayed at the top-right of the page.
+The top-left of the page displays the current chapter.
   rightheader: "Your name",
+  // Main and math fonts
   main-font: "Stix Two Text",
   math-font: "Stix Two Math",
+  // Colors used for internal references (figures, equations, sections) and citations
-  ref-color: blue,
+  ref-color: olive,
-  cite-color: olive,
+  cite-color: blue,
 )

-/* COVER PAGE */
+/* Cover page */

 #makecoverpage(
   // supply path to cover image